Complete Guide to Nail Anatomy with all Parts, Names & Diagrams

 Nail Groove

-The size, shape, and depth of the groove vary from person to person based on genetic factors, nutrition, and health.
+The depth and configuration of the nail groove vary between individuals based on genetic factors, nutritional status, and overall health.[1]

 Nail Root